Belief overview

 Neutral

-How the religion understands it: Not all groups articulate this urgency in the same way, but it is common to perceive that the gospel must be proclaimed with clarity and readiness.
-In certain settings, this connects strongly to expectation of Christ's return.
+How the religion understands: Not all groups articulate this urgency in the same way, but it is common to perceive that the gospel must be proclaimed with clarity and readiness.
+In certain settings, this connects strongly to the expectation of Christ's return.

-Context: Missionary urgency is an important historical trait of revivals, modern missions, and evangelistic campaigns.
+Context: Missionary urgency is an important historical feature of revivals, modern missions, and evangelistic campaigns.

 Supportive